 Revenues from product sales are recognized at the point at which control of each product is transferred to the customer.
 The Company's contracts contain performance obligations which are satisfied when customers have physical possession of each product.
 The majority of customer orders are fulfilled within a day and customer payment terms are typically 20 to 60 days from delivery.
 Shipping and handling activities are costs to fulfill the Company's performance obligations.
 These costs are expensed as incurred and presented within operating expenses on the consolidated statements of operations.
 The Company offers certain sales incentives to customers in the form of rebates or discounts.
 These sales incentives are accounted as variable consideration.
+The Company estimates these amounts based on the expected amount to be provided to customers and records a corresponding reduction in revenue.
 The Company does not expect a significant reversal in the amount of cumulative revenue recognized.
 Sales tax billed to customers is not included in revenue but rather recorded as a liability owed to the respective taxing authorities at the time the sale is recognized.